migueldingli1997/FYP/README.md

 At this point, the VisualVM profiling tool can be used to analyse the CPU and memory usages of the FTP server.

+### 3.5 - Extra Scenario Methods
+The ``runScenario.sh`` script in ``Evaluation/FTPClient/executables`` also recognizes the scenarios 3.3, 3.4, 5.3, and 5.4.
+These scenarios are meant to show that the properties 3 and 5 specified for the FTP server are violated when enough file transfers are performed.
+Scenarios 3.3 and 5.3 perform a low enough number of file transfers such that they do not violate the properties, whilst scenarios 3.4 and 5.4 perform just enough file transfers to violate the properties.

+The output from Larva indicating that a property has been violated can generally found in a ``larvaRuntimeOutput`` folder.
+In this case, this folder is found at ``Evaluation/FTPServer/larvaRuntimeOutput/``.

 ### 3.5 - Generating and Compiling Larva Scripts
 To generate Larva scripts, navigate to the ``Larva_Generators/executables/`` folder.
 Four options are available from this point:
 1. To generate a Larva script based on a custom input, execute ``generateAnyScript.sh``.